Court-martial of Billy Dean Smith: Court-martial

-The prosecution claimed to have an eye witness who had seen Smith running from the scene, but when the witness took the stand he "shocked" the prosecutor by saying, "The man I saw running was not Billy Dean Smith."
+The prosecution claimed to have an eyewitness who had seen Smith running from the scene, but when the witness took the stand he "shocked" the prosecutor by saying, "The man I saw running was not Billy Dean Smith."
 Other prosecution witnesses admitted on the witness stand they had been "intimidated by their superiors into making false statements" against Smith.
 The prosecution also said a grenade pin had been found in Smith's possession that matched parts of the exploded grenade found at the scene.
 They called a crime lab technician who testified he "had linked a grenade pin found on Private Smith with [a] grenade lever found near the scene of the explosion."
 However, three expert defense witnesses countered this testimony saying it was not possible to be sure there was a match.
 One of them, "a firearms and tool marks identification expert for the Institute of Forensic Sciences" and former police officer said, "I can take two pins pulled apart at random...and make a better match than is represented here."
 There was also testimony that soldiers in Vietnam commonly carried spare grenade pins as a safety measure in case they had to disarm live grenades being held with their levers manually depressed.
 Smith himself testified the pin "was planted on him at the time of his arrest."
 The last of the prosecution's case seemed to crumble when a soldier in Smith's battalion took the stand and testified, "I was in a bunker smoking dope with Billy Smith when we heard the explosion."

 The court-martial jury deliberated for less than six hours and found Smith innocent of all but the most minor charge of resisting arrest (which was later overturned on appeal).
 "Thirteen members of Smith's family cheered loudly as the verdict was read."
 After having spent nearly two years in solitary confinement, Smith was immediately released from the Fort Ord stockade on November 14, 1972.